bkoplin/TimelineJS3/vue-timeline/src/components/GSAP/README.md

+# GSAP Vue Components

+This directory contains Vue 3 wrapper components for GSAP plugins with full TypeScript support and Vue-friendly APIs.

+## Components

+### GsapDraggable
+A Vue 3 wrapper component for GSAP's Draggable plugin that provides full TypeScript support and Vue-friendly event handling.

+### GsapScrollTrigger
+A Vue 3 wrapper component for GSAP's ScrollTrigger plugin that enables scroll-based animations with reactive properties and event handling.

+---

 # GsapDraggable Component

 A Vue 3 wrapper component for GSAP's Draggable plugin that provides full TypeScript support and Vue-friendly event handling.